Gurchani: History

-Historically, conflicts were common among Baloch tribes over the control of land and water resources.
-Alliances and battles were frequent among Leghari, Khosa, Lund, Marri, Bugti, and other tribes.
+Historically, conflicts among Baloch tribes over land and water were common, with shifting alliances and frequent armed confrontations involving the Leghari, Khosa, Lund, Marri, Bugti, and other tribes.

-It is recorded that during the time of Ahmad Shah Durrani, the Gorchani chiefs were offered the right to collect the government share of the produce (masul) in kind on several villages on the plains and to collect a tax on camels coming into the plains in return for the safety of the Hurrund and Dajil frontier.
+During the reign of Ahmad Shah Durrani, the Gorchani chiefs were granted the right to collect the government's share of agricultural produce (masul) in kind from several villages on the plains, and to levy a tax on camels entering the plains, in exchange for maintaining security along the Hurrund and Dajil frontier.

-In one of the most dramatic frontier encounters of the early British era, the Gorchanis and Tibbi Lund tribes, in January 1867, killed Ghulam Husain and almost three hundred of his men at Hurrund.
-This alliance was formed by British officer Sandeman among Bugti, Gurchanis and Lund, in Jampur, ahead of the large raid planned by Ghulam Husian into Rajanpur tahsil.
+In January 1867, the Gorchanis and Tibbi Lund tribes killed Ghulam Husain and approximately three hundred of his men at Hurrund.
+The alliance between the Bugti, Gurchanis, and Lund had been organised by British political officer Robert Sandeman at Jampur, in response to a planned large-scale raid by Ghulam Husain into Rajanpur tahsil.